Moving Average

 Double Crossovers

 Crossover signals may be generated by combining two moving averages.
 John Murphy refers to this as the “double crossover approach” in his book Technical Analysis of Financial Markets.
 One relatively short moving average and one comparatively long moving average are used in a double crossover.
 The period for the system is defined by the general length of the moving average, as it does with all moving averages.
 A short-term method would use a 5-day EMA and a 35-day EMA.
-A Moving Average strategies that uses a 50-day SMA and a 200-day SMA is considered medium-term, if not long-term.
+A Moving Average strategy that uses a 50-day SMA and a 200-day SMA is considered medium-term, if not long-term.

 When the shorter moving average crosses above the longer moving average, it is called a bullish crossover.
 A golden cross is another name for this.
 When the shorter moving average crosses below the longer moving average, it is called a bearish crossover.
 A death cross (sometimes known as a “dead cross”) is a symbol of death.